Chichen Itza Video Vlog!

 Chichen Itza Structures

-Other notable structures to visit while at Chichen Itza: Temple of the Warriors, the Sacred Cenote (where Mayan girls are said to have been sacrificed), Xtoloc Cenote, Venus Platform, the Observatory (where the Mayans made their incredibly accurate astronomical calculations from), the Great Ball Court (which was the largest in ancient Mesoamerica), the Temple of the Jaguar, the Nunnery, & the House of Hidden Writing. Â
+Other notable structures to visit while at Chichen Itza: Temple of the Warriors, the Sacred Cenote (where Mayan girls were sacrificed), Xtoloc Cenote, Venus Platform, the Observatory (where ancient Mayans made their incredibly accurate astronomical calculations from), the Great Ball Court (the largest in ancient Mesoamerica), Temple of the Jaguar, the Nunnery, & the House of Hidden Writing.

 Chichen Itza Video Vlog!